lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-2-day.md

       After lunch we will hike another 2 hours through the rainforest, enjoying the viewpoint along the trail.
   - item: >-
-      Ending the trail at Meung Anng Village, if time allows we can go and visit the local school.
+      Arrive at Meung Ang Village, where you will be staying the night, explore the local village and visit the local school.
+  - item: >-
+      Enjoy a local thai dinner cooked by your guide, you are welcome to help him prepare the dinner for the evening.
+  - item: >-
+      Day 2: Slow start to the morning, we will prepare breakfast and depart for our hike.
+  - item: >-
+      We will hike approximately 4 hours through the Rainforest to the beautiful Wachiratana waterfall, once here we can swim and enjoy the falls.
+  - item: We will have lunch along the trail.
-  - item: Arrive back in Chiang Mai around 6pm.
+  - item: Depart Doi Inthanon and arrive back in Chiang Mai around 17.30
 notes: >-
   Please note that trails and stops may change due to weather and seasonal conditions.